 In addition, in December 2015, the People's Bank of China promulgated the Administrative Measures on the Online Payment Business of Non-Bank Payment Institutions, or the Measures on Online Payment Business, which will take effect on July 1, 2016.
 The Measures on Online Payment Business requires payment institutions to comply with the "Know Your Client" principle and establish a client identification mechanism.
 Payment institutions shall register and verify real-name and basic identification of clients that open account with them.
 In addition, the Measures on Online Payment Business categorizes online payment accounts of individuals into three types, with each type subject to particular use of purposes and different limits on the amounts that can be paid from the accounts.
 Individuals that pass more verifications are entitled to open accounts that are allowed be used for more purposes and have higher caps on the amount payable through such accounts.
 For example, an individual client whose identity is verified by the payment institution or by a partner authorized by the payment institution face to face, or whose basic identity information is subject to multiple cross-validation by at least five legal and safe external channels in a non-face-to-face manner, may open Type-III payment accounts, the balance in which may be used for consumption, account transfers, and procurement of financial products.
-The accumulative amount of balance payment transactions through all payment accounts of such individual shall not exceed RMB200,000 during a year (excluding account transfers from the payment account to the client's samename bank account).
-An individual client that passes the verification of basic identity information in a non-faceto-face manner through at least one legal and safe external channel and opening a payment account with the institution for the first time may open a Type-I payment account, the balance in which may be used for consumption and account transfers only.
-The accumulative amount of balance payment transactions through such payment account shall not exceed RMB1,000 (including account transfer from the payment account to the client's same-name bank account), from the date of the opening of such account.
+The accumulative amount of balance payment transactions through all payment accounts of such individual client that passes the verification of basic identity information in a non-face-to-face manner through at least one legal and safe external channel and opening a payment account with the institution for the first time may open a Type-I payment account, the balance in which may be used for consumption and account transfers only.
+The accumulative amount of balance payment transactions through such payment account shall not exceed RMB1,000 (including account transfer from the payment account to the client's same-name ban